-The NovoGen MMX BioprinterTM has proved to be a powerful enabling tool for the design, optimization, and fabrication of viable functional human tissues, based on our internal product discovery and development efforts as well as the experience of our corporate partners and customers.
-Continuing use of the NovoGen MMX BioprinterTM in the pursuit of multiple drug discovery and therapeutic applications has provided key insights that will be utilized in the evolution of the bioprinter platform.
-We believe that purpose-driven improvements and added product features, combined with new capabilities, will enhance our ability to deliver commercially viable outputs for corporate partners in drug development and implantable therapeutics.
+The NovoGen MMX BioprinterTM is a powerful enabling tool for the design, optimization, and fabrication of viable functional human tissues, based on our internal product discovery and development efforts as well as the experience of our corporate partners and customers.
+Continuous use of NovoGen Bioprinters® in the pursuit of multiple in vitro and in vivo applications provides key insights that drive design features and specifications for next-generation instrumentation.
+We believe that we are uniquely positioned to deliver commercially viable 3D tissue products for drug development and clinical uses.

-The NovoGen MMX Bioprinter has won the following awards and accolades:
+The NovoGen MMX BioprinterTM has won the following awards and accolades: